 A video recap of the community briefing on the forest and urban greenspaces reports is now available at https://youtu.be/94Vc61BiFdQ.

-The Indiana Climate Change Impacts Assessment, based at Purdue University, has compiled the latest scientific research into a series of easily understandable reports about climate change impacts in nine topic areas: climate, health, water resources, energy, forest and urban ecosystems, aquatic ecosystems, tourism and recreation, agriculture and infrastructure.
-Each report is drafted by a working group of subject-matter experts from Purdue and other Indiana institutions.
+The Indiana Climate Change Impacts Assessment (IN CCIA) has compiled the latest scientific research into a series of easily understandable reports about climate change impacts in nine topic areas: climate, water resources, health, energy, forest and urban ecosystems, aquatic ecosystems, tourism and recreation, agriculture and infrastructure.
+The assessment team consists of more than 100 experts from Purdue and other Indiana institutions.

 The IN CCIA has now released four reports.
 All are available on the IN CCIA website at http://indianaclimate.org.
 For more information about the IN CCIA, go to the website or follow on social media at @PurdueCCRC, #ClimateChange, #INCCIA.